SHAVONE. On Disrupting The Internet

 This might be a reach, but do you think that we'll ever get to a place where we as Black folx don't have to do so much extra work to create the opportunities we want?

-That is a really profound question.
+S: That is a really profound question.
 Because I have seen the brilliance of us, I will say yes, I do.
 We are already the blueprint.
 Let's face it.
 I do think that there will be a time where you see more equitable ownership.
 I honestly think it does come down to representation, but equitable representation, for us.
 I am absolutely seeing a lot of up and coming and established Black founders also, folks like myself who are multi hyphenate, get a leadership seat at the table at places and who are legitimately using that leadership to inspire change and bridge gaps and put programs and mechanisms in place.
 They're not just walking through the door, but also busting down the doors and leaving them open for others to come through and also lead and have leadership positions.

 Advertisement